jidn/idid-rust/README.md

 ```
 did add cleared inbox
-Mon 08:20 AM for 00:25  Well done!
+00:25  Well done!
 ```

 Nice.
-I see the time recorded, duration in HH:MM format, and some positive feedback.
+I see the duration in HH:MM format and some positive feedback.

 Later on, you forgot to record fixing an issue 10 minutes ago at 9:50.
 To alter the time, use the `-t` option with either the number of minutes or the time.